Poornima0318/Temperature-Converter/README.md

 Enter the temperature value in the input field.
 Select the unit of the temperature from the dropdown (Celsius, Fahrenheit, or Kelvin).
 Click the "Convert" button to get the converted temperature values.
-##Technologies Used
+## Technologies Used
-HTML
+-HTML
-CSS
+-CSS
-JavaScript
+-JavaScript